amrei-bp/readme_playground/README.md

 Here are some [markdown license badges](https://gist.github.com/lukas-h/2a5d00690736b4c3a7ba) you can use.

+---

+## Readme editor

+Here is an [editor](https://readme.so/editor) that can help you write a markdown readme for your project.
+Click on the different potential content and it will build a markdown file for you.
+You can edit on the fly and it'll even show a rendered preview for you.
+In the end, you can copy the raw code to your project's readme file.

 ## Title banner

 These you can use for projects, but also for your very own user readme.
 Easily generated [here](https://leviarista.github.io/github-profile-header-generator/).

 ![Header](./github-header-image.png)

+---

 ## Octocat

 You can [design your very own octocat](https://myoctocat.com/), or (choose an existing one](https://octodex.github.com/),  and display it in your readme:

 <img align="middle" src="octocat-1740776211964.png" width="280">

+---

 ## Skill icons